nausheenfatma/IBM-model-1-/Read_me.txt

 Translation probabilities of each word in file tr_prob.
 After obtaining the translation probabilities of word pairs(english-hindi), output the top 500 sentences (English-Hindi Pair) with highest probabilities.

+Sample tr_prob and sample parallel corpus is also given with the code.